1-off/HTB-bug-bounty-hunter-course/info_gathering.md

 zonetransfer.me	nameserver = nsztm2.digi.ninja.
 zonetransfer.me	nameserver = nsztm1.digi.ninja.
 ```
-Testing for ANY and AXFR Zone Transfer
+#### Testing for ANY and AXFR Zone Transfer
 -type=any and -query=AXFR
 ```bash
 nslookup -type=any -query=AXFR zonetransfer.me nsztm1.digi.ninja
 ```
-Initiating an AXFR zone-transfer request from a secondary server is as simple as using the following dig commands, where zonetransfer.me is the domain that we want to initiate a zone transfer for.
+#### Initiating an AXFR zone-transfer request from a secondary server
+It is as simple as using the following dig commands, where zonetransfer.me is the domain that we want to initiate a zone transfer for.
 First, we need to get the list of DNS servers for the domain:
 ```bash
  dig +short ns zonetransfer.me
  nsztm1.digi.ninja.
  nsztm2.digi.ninja.
  ```
+ #### Request a copy of the zone
- Now, we can get initiate an AXFR request to get a copy of the zone from the primary server:
+ Now, we can get initiate an AXFR request to get a copy of the zone from the primary server
  ```bash
  dig axfr zonetransfer.me @nsztm1.digi.ninja.
  ; <<>> DiG 9.8.3-P1 <<>> axfr zonetransfer.me @nsztm1.digi.ninja.
 ;; global options: +cmd zonetransfer.me.
 7200 IN SOA nsztm1.digi.ninja. robin.digi.ninja.
 2017042001 172800 900 1209600 3600
 (...)
  ```
-#### AXFR Vulnerability
-AXFR offers no authentication, so any client can ask a DNS server for a copy of the entire zone.
-This means that unless some kind of protection is introduced, an attacker can get a list of all hosts for a domain, which gives them a lot of potential attack vectors.
-Solution, DNS server should be configured to only allow zone transfers from trusted IP addresses.
-Additionally, it’s also recommended to use transaction signatures (TSIG) for zone transfers to prevent IP spoofing attempts.
-But If we manage to perform a successful zone transfer for a domain, there is no need to continue enumerating this particular domain as this will extract all the available information.